raoulvm/wcs/README.md

 ### wcs.skl.compose.repipe_transformer_tuples()
 *collates transformations for the same columns into Pipelines.
 See DocString*
+Caveat: Do **not** use if you have transformations that require multiple columns to be passed at once!
+The "re-piper" will break them into multiple calls, for each column one call.

 ### wcs.skl.compose.make_transformer_list(tlist:list, withnames:bool=True)->list:
 *instantiates transformers for multiple use of the transformation list without the need of resetting them again*